 Airbnb, Inc. (ABNB) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the company had lost 0.16% over the past month, outpacing the Computer and Technology sector's loss of 7.83% and the S&P 500's loss of 4.08% in that time.
+Coming into today, shares of the company had gained 2.03% in the past month.
+In that same time, the Computer and Technology sector lost 7.26%, while the S&P 500 lost 3.68%.

 ABNB will be looking to display strength as it nears its next earnings release.

-For the full year, our Zacks Consensus Estimates are projecting earnings of -$1.30 per share and revenue of $5.75 billion, which would represent changes of +91.63% and +70.09%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of -$1.30 per share and revenue of $5.75 billion.
+These totals would mark changes of +91.63% and +70.09%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for ABNB.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for ABNB.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 14.17% lower.
-ABNB is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 14.17% lower.
+ABNB currently has a Zacks Rank of #3 (Hold).

 The Internet - Content industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 112, which puts it in the top 45% of all 250+ industries.
+This group has a Zacks Industry Rank of 117, putting it in the top 47% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.